BIOBRICK/Project-alpha/DATA/input_data_description.md

 ## 1.Data Origin

-The data involved in my project is so called "Public Bio-data", most of them are expression data come from [NCBI-GEO](<https://www.ncbi.nlm.nih.gov/geo/>).
-The GEO-id will be listed below.
+The data involved in my project is so called "Public Bio-data".
+They are expression data come from TCGA.
+The TCGA sample name will be listed below.

 Beside that, I also need some annotation files, I got them all from website [ENSEMBL](<http://www.ensembl.org/index.html>) by using FTP.
 To keep data in fashion, I use GRCh38/MM10 annotations.